(888) 552-6760 SCHEDULE AN APPOINTMENT

 Treatment for carcinoid syndrome often involves the surgical removal of the primary tumor and debulking the metastatic burden when deemed feasible.

-If surgery isn’t an option, the patient may undergo one of the following treatments:
+If surgery isn’t an option for neuroendocrine tumor treatment, the patient may undergo one of the following treatments:

 Treatment of carcinoid syndrome involves managing its symptoms and may include one or more of the following: